 The best Chromebooks are not just for students.
-More laptop makers are making Chromebooks that are perfect for productivity consumers and business-minded users.
+More laptop makers are making Chromebooks that are perfect for general purpose consumers and business-minded users.

 - Check out the best 2-in-1 laptops and best laptops under $500

 - Who makes the toughest Chromebook?
 We dropped 11 models to find out

 - Should I Buy a Chromebook?
 Buying Guide and Advice

 The best Chromebooks are known for having low malware susceptibility.
 This means that Chromebooks are least likely to be infected with viruses and spyware compared to other vulnerable operating systems (e.g, Windows).
 The best Chromebooks are secure and simplistic.
 You'll also be happy to know that Chromebooks typically have a long battery life.

 Chromebooks are evolving, too, and deviating away from that traditional clamshell look.
 Many of them now have sleeker designs and touch-screen displays; some sport 2-in-1 designs.
 There's even a premium Chromebook market that targets Chrome OS lovers who want a top-notch laptop.
 The best Chromebooks also offer a surprising amount of endurance, which is why we've devised our own Chromebook drop test.

 We review dozens of Chromebooks each year, and the ones that make our best Chromebooks list offer the ultimate combination of value, performance and computing comfort.
 Some are so good they also make our overall best laptops list.

 What is the best Chromebook?